 Imagine firsthand being able to learn golf from Tiger Woods, basketball from Michael Jordan, or football from Tom Brady.

-I recently ranked upswing poker as the third best poker training site on the market in 2018 behind two tournament training options on a very competitive list.
+I recently ranked upswing poker as the second best poker training site on the market in 2023 behind two tournament training options on a very competitive list.

 However, in my opinion, the poker lab tops the list with regard to becoming a well rounded poker player in all game types, particularly for players who are in the low and microstakes.

-A common theme amongst poker pros/savants/experts in their respective fields is that they don’t always translate into great teachers.
+A common theme among poker pros/savants/experts in their respective fields is that they don’t always translate into great teachers.
 After taking Upswing’s Poker Lab Course we can unequivocally say this isn’t the case.

 The course starts with most basic of concepts, systematically putting one more tool in your poker arsenal at a time all the way through to the most advanced concepts.